 Cameras, binoculars and other equipment

 Not only is it great to document your safari trip, but cameras and binoculars can significantly help when viewing animals at a distance.

-Birders should arm themselves with a great pair of binoculars, such as the Wingspan Optics Skyview Ultra HD, as well as a copy of the iconic Roberts’ Birds of Southern Africa or the Sasol Birds of Southern Africa book.
+Birders should arm themselves with a great pair of binoculars, such as the Wingspan Optics Skyview Ultra HD.
+They should also purchase a copy of the iconic Roberts’ Birds of Southern Africa or the Sasol Birds of Southern Africa book.
 These books are staples for all birding enthusiasts visiting the African bush.